bixbyjs/www.bixbyjs.org/content/guide/index.md

 [The Twelve Factors](http://12factor.net/), resulting in applications that are easier to develop and operate, whether you are part of a small team or a large organization.

+## TODO: Ideas

+Microservices eliminate bottlenecks, in deployment, in developer collaboration, in operational scalability.